Morehouse School of Medicine Physician Assistant Program

 • Professionalism

-• Students in the Class of 2021 received an average competency rating of 3.4 out of 4 on preceptor evaluation questions related to interprofessional competencies across all rotations.
-(Benchmark: All graduating students achieving a 3 or “competent” (on a 4.0-point Dreyfus scale) level for interprofessional evaluation items on the Preceptor Evaluation of Students.
-Did not meet the benchmark for 2021 cohort.
-Meeting the benchmark for 2022 cohort).
+• Students in cohorts 2021 and 2022 received an average competency rating of 3.4 out of 4 on preceptor evaluation questions related to interprofessional competencies across all rotations.

 • 100% of MSM PA Program students participated in an Interprofessional Experience with University of Georgia physical therapy students